raman325/ha-zoom-automation/README.md

 ### Advanced Installation - You set up your own webhook automations but you can monitor any Zoom event

-This installation method does very little out of the box but allows you to build your own automations to consume any Zoom event (check out [Webhook Reference docs](https://marketplace.zoom.us/docs/api-reference/webhook-reference) to see what types of events you can consume).
+This installation method does very little out of the box but allows you to build your own automations to consume any Zoom event (check out [Zoom's Webhook Reference docs](https://marketplace.zoom.us/docs/api-reference/webhook-reference) to see what types of events you can consume).
 Typically these automations would set the state of an `input_text` entity, and then you can build automations using the state of those entities to do something else e.g. turn on a red light or send a Slack message.

 <details><summary>Expand</summary>